You are here

 Dawn M. McBride

-Dawn M. McBride is a professor of psychology at Illinois State University, where she has taught research methods since 1998.
+Dawn M. McBride is professor of psychology at Illinois State University, where she has taught research methods since 1998.
 Her research interests include automatic forms of memory, false memory, prospective memory, task order choices, and forgetting.
-In addition to research methods, she teaches courses in introductory psychology, cognition and learning, and human memory, and a graduate course in experimental design.
-She is a recipient of the Illinois State University Teaching Initiative Award and the Illinois State University SPA/Psi Chi Jim Johnson Award for commitment to undergraduate mentorship, involvement, and achievement.
-Her...
+In addition to research methods, she teaches courses in introductory psychology, cognition and learning, and human memory; she also teaches a graduate course in experimental design.
+She is a recipient of the Illinois State University Teaching Initiative Award and the Illinois State University SPA/Psi Chi Jim Johnson Award for commitment to undergraduate mentorship, involvement, and achievement...
 More About Author

 John C. Cutting